 Adding moisture with a Nano Mist Sprayer can help with the humidity by directly adding a fine mist of moisture to the lashes.
-Be cautious not to over mist!
-Over misting will cause blooming which is when excess cyanoacrylate monomers vaporize reacting with moisture from the nanometer.
+Be cautious not to over mist.
+Over misting will cause blooming (this is when the adhesive turns white) which is when excess cyanoacrylate monomers vaporize reacting with moisture from the nanometer.